 The Right Blend

-Understanding a company’s critical needs, the availability of talent to satisfy them, and the interplay among alternative choices ultimately drives human capital strategy.
+Understanding a company’s critical needs, the availability of talent to satisfy them, and the interplay among alternative choices ultimately drives human capital strategy and structure.
 The reality is the build/buy/borrow framework provides hiring choices that impact one another at any given time.
 After all, to “build” talent, it is necessary to have hired potential high performers in the first place.
 And, talent that was previously borrowed may make sense to eventually buy.

 A carefully considered talent strategy allows an organization to plan for and operationalize these choices in order to satisfy talent needs as they arise.
 Without such a plan, the build, buy and borrow options become simply reactionary tactics.